Think How to Think: Mitigating Overthinking with Autonomous Difficulty Cognition in Large Reasoning Models: Experiments

+\textbf{Generalization Ability.} To validate the generalization on OOD tasks, we evaluate on 2 more mathematical benchmarks, i.e., AIME2024 and OmniMath, and 1 QA benchmark, i.e., GPQA.
+As shown in Tab.~\ref{tab:main}, consistent with the main results, our approach preserves accuracy while yielding substantial token reduction up to 20-50\%.

+\textbf{Internal states validate the enhanced cognition.} To examine whether our method instills a genuine sense of difficulty cognition, we investigate the model's internal state in Tab.\ref{tab:difficulty_awareness}.
+We posit that the confidence~\cite{fu2025deep} of the first token acts as an intrinsic, metacognitive signal of the model's perceived task difficulty.
+Our method exhibits higher confidence, aligning with a concurrent rise in difficulty assessment accuracy.
+This consistency serves as a clear, self-consistent internal signal, providing strong validation that the enhanced cognition is explicitly represented in internal state.

-\paragraph{Ablation on Stages.} We explore two more settings: 1) without Difficulty Hypnosis in Stage-1 and 2) without Redundancy Hypnosis in Stage-2, which are annotated as \textit{w/o D.H.} and \textit{w/o R.H.} in Tab.~\ref{tab:main}, respectively.
-From the perspective of response reduction, we observe that D.H. introduces more gain on easy task GSM8K than on hard task MATH (15.9\% \textit{vs} 9.0\%, on 7B model), while R.H. exerts a greater impact on MATH (7.6\% \textit{vs} 17.3\%).
-As we illustrate during method formulation, we design Difficulty Cognition Inspiration Stage to build native perception on easy tasks and Redundancy Cognition Inspiration Stage to mitigate non-essential structures that frequently occur in hard tasks.
-These results demonstrate the rationality of our two-stage strategy.
+\paragraph{Ablation on two-stage design.} We explore two more settings: 1) without Difficulty Hypnosis in Stage-1, and 2) without Redundancy Hypnosis in Stage-2, which are annotated as \textit{w/o D.H.} and \textit{w/o R.H.} in Tab.~\ref{tab:main}.
+We observe that D.H. introduces more token reduction on easy task GSM8K than on hard task MATH (e.g., 26.6\% \textit{vs} 4.8\%, on 7B model), while R.H. exerts a greater impact on MATH (11.6\% \textit{vs} 17.3\%).
+As we illustrate in Sec.\ref{sec:method}, we design Difficulty Cognition Injection Stage to build native perception on easy tasks and the Redundancy Cognition Injection Stage to mitigate non-essential structures that frequently occur in hard tasks.
+This phenomenon also holds for the other three datasets, demonstrating the rationality of our two-stage framework.

-\paragraph{Ablation on Model.} \textbf{What if we train from a Short-CoT model?} Instead of training on R1-Distilled-Qwen models, we also try training directly on Short-CoT model (i.e., Qwen2.5-7B) with the same data.
-Results in Tab.~\ref{tab:train_from_short} reveal a notable failure in performance or response length.
-This explains why we include an underlying Stage-0 in Fig.~\ref{fig:framework} and claim to start from a long reasoning model rather than teach Short-CoT from scratch.

-\paragraph{Ablation on Training Steps.} We investigate the evaluation fluctuations during varying training steps in Fig.~\ref{fig:train_process} get obtain two interesting findings.
-1) As training steps increases, accuracy initially declines, then returns to the original level, with occasional positive gains during the process.
-2) For hard tasks like MATH, the response length exhibits a reverse increase after exceeding a certain number of steps.
-This motivates us to set training steps as 6400 to prevent model degradation.
+\paragraph{Acc and length across difficulty levels.} We report a breakdown of the accuracy and average token length distribution across the complete spectrum of difficulty levels on 4 tasks in Fig.\ref{fig:acc_len_on_difficulty_splits}.
+We compare the original R1-Distilled-Qwen-7B with TH2T-7B, where higher numerical levels indicate greater question difficulty.
+Our observations are as follows: 1) Both models produce progressively longer and more elaborate responses with increasing difficulty.
+2) Across all difficulty levels and tasks, TH2T consistently reduces response length while maintaining stable performance.
+3) Length reduction is most pronounced for easier questions.